NativeScript/docs/content/ui/gestures.md

 ---
 <!-- TODO: SB for gestures -->
 <!-- TODO: Add flavor tabs for the gestures -->
-Gestures are the different kinds of ways a user interacts with a UI component.
+Users can interact with UI components using gestures.
 NativeScript supports the following gestures:

 - [tap](#tap-gesture-in-nativescript)
 - [doubleTap](#double-tap-event-data)